uBizzy/koseven/modules/userguide/README.md

-# KO7 - userguide module
+# Koseven - userguide module

 ## What needs to be done?

 Most articles are stubs, with a couple links to pages to be used as a reference when writing the page.
 The idea is to use the information on those links to help write the new ones.
 Some of the old userguide pages can probably be mostly copied, with a few improvements, others will be better to be completely rewritten.
-If you ever have questions, please feel free to jump in the ko7 irc channel.

 ## Guidelines

 Documentation should use complete sentences, good grammar, and be as clear as possible.
-Use lots of example code, but make sure the examples follow the KO7 conventions and style.
+Use lots of example code, but make sure the examples follow the Koseven conventions and style.

 Try to commit often, with each commit only changing a file or two, rather than changing a ton of files and commiting it all at once.
 This will make it easier to offer feedback and merge your changes.
 Make sure your commit messages are clear and descriptive.
 Good: "Added initial draft of hello world tutorial."
 Bad: "working on docs".